Healthy Homes Assessment Pakipaki

 Insulation Pakipaki

-A house that is well-insulated will help to control condensation and lessen the likelihood of mould and dampness, as well as making more easy for the household to retain warmth.
+A well-insulated property can help control condensation and lower the chance of mould and dampness, and will also make more easy for the house to keep the heat.

 Insulation requirements to meet the R-values required for your area

-The "R" refers to thermal resistance and is a measure of how well insulation can withstand heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The greater the R-value, the higher the standard of insulation.

 Pakipaki Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside it is also about the outside.
-You must ensure there is somewhere for rain, surface as well as groundwater to move, and to prevent it from getting into the building.
-When it comes to moisture and damp it is typically those concerns that you aren’t aware of that could be a huge problem that can cause damage to your investment as well as affecting the tenant’s health.
+Making sure your rental property is protected from moisture isn’t just about what’s inside the building; you have to make sure there is somewhere for rain, surface and underground water to flow, and prevent it from getting into the building.
+When it is about damp and water, it is often the things you don’t notice that can cause a lot of trouble that can cause damage to your investment and harming the tenant’s health.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from entering the building.
-It also helps prevent water damage to the floor insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from entering the property.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection